 In this contribution the chicane was optimized for 60 MeV/c positrons (maximum polarized FoM) while passing a 1% energy spread.
 Results of recent CW polarized positron beam simulations are shown in Tab.
 1 relative to our present design goals.
-Earlier work on this topic can be found here [16].
+We have met or exceeded all goals except for the normalized emittance, which can be met by reducing the acceptance and reducing the positron beam current or increasing the drive beam power.
+A reference to earlier work on this topic was reported in [17].